Fusion Center Assessment

 - The Assessment is a critical component of a broader Fusion Center Performance Program that is designed to measure the capability and performance of the National Network of Fusion Centers over time.

-- Assessment data will allow the federal government to better target resources to help fusion centers mitigate capability gaps, maintain those capabilities already in place, and improve performance over time.
+- Assessment data allows the federal government and other partners to better target resources to help fusion centers mitigate capability gaps, maintain those capabilities already in place, and improve performance over time.

 - Assessment data also informs state and local requests for, and allocation of, resources to address capability and performance gaps.
 Specifically, Assessment data forms the basis of fusion center-related Investment Justifications for the Homeland Security Grant Program.

 - Federal, state, and local fusion center stakeholders share a common goal of supporting a nationwide capacity for receiving, analyzing, disseminating and gathering threat information.
-The purpose of gap mitigation is to assist fusion centers in fully achieving and maintaining their capacity to execute the Critical Operational Capabilities and the Enabling Capabilities.
+The purpose of gap mitigation is to assist fusion centers in fully achieving and maintaining their capacity to execute the COCs and the ECs.

 - The federal government focuses its support for fusion centers through the delivery and deployment of gap mitigation resources.
 These gap mitigation resources provide fusion centers with the knowledge, skills, and tools necessary to enable the effective execution of the fusion process.

-- Informed by the results of the annual Assessment, both in terms of fusion centers' capabilities and of the effectiveness of federal support, the federal government identifies those resources that can most effectively support fusion centers with mitigating identified capability gaps and sustaining existing capabilities.
+- Informed by the results of the annual Assessment, both in terms of fusion centers' capabilities and of the effectiveness of federal support, the federal government identifies resources to effectively support fusion centers with mitigating identified capability gaps, sustaining existing capabilities, and improving performance.

-- By leveraging the resources identified, the National Network of Fusion Centers can enhance its capabilities in a manner that not only increases the efficacy and efficiency of individual fusion centers but also supports the development of an integrated National Network that shares information and expertise to mitigate risks to the Homeland.
+- By leveraging the resources identified, the National Network may enhance its capabilities in a manner that not only increases the efficacy and efficiency of individual fusion centers but also supports the development of an integrated National Network that shares information and expertise to mitigate risks to the Homeland.